 Between Peter’s arrest and the persecution, recounted in Acts 8, the gospel had spread among the Hellenists, those Greek-speaking persons who were Jews in the sense that they were sympathetic with Judaism, and worshipped the God of the Jews in a Jewish way.
 But they were Gentiles by birth, and were now becoming Christian.
 This was the largest percentage who were becoming Gentile Christians.

-The leaders of the early church, apart form the apostles, were from this number.
+The leaders of the early church, apart from the apostles, were from this number.
 Their leader had been Stephen.
 The apostles were worshipping at the Temple, going through the religious rites of Judaism, and they did not seem to see any problem with that.

-Stephen understood that certain surviving Jewish traditions were traditions added to God’s truth, and needed to go away, and indeed were destined to pass away.
+Stephen understood that certain surviving Jewish traditions were traditions added to God’s truth and needed to go away, and indeed were destined to pass away.
 In fact, he knew that even the Temple would be gone soon.
 It was on this ground that Stephen was brought before the Sanhedrin.
 On that point, not just the Sadducees, but the Pharisees too were up in arms.
 They had been at odds, and now they had something to unite over—that was the prediction of the destruction of the Temple.

 Things were getting bad for the Christians.
 Saul, who Luke introduces as an agent of the persecution, became the first truly great and deadly enemy of the church.
 Not much is said about him here, he is simply mentioned as being present, giving approval to Stephen’s death.
 But Luke knew that Saul went on to intensify the persecution of the church, so that not only were the disciples scattered, but they also were actually pursued in their scattering, as Saul hounded them to death (that is, the membership of the church).